-She says there are a lot of reasons for this.
-Often even the biggest retailers have a tough time controlling what’s being played across many locations.
-Until the advent of digital streaming retailers were forced to ship out CDs to their different locations.
-It was difficult to get an overview and it was difficult to make sure that staff actually played the CDs and not their own playlists.
-In addition, staff would often forget to change CD, so the music experience would be repetitive and uninspiring.
+She says even the biggest retailers have a tough time controlling what’s being played across many locations.
+Until the advent of digital streaming, retailers were forced to ship out CDs to their different locations.
+It was hard to get an overview and tough to ensure that staff actually played the CDs and not their own tunes.
+And staff would often forget to change CD, so the music experience would be repetitive and uninspiring.

-This has prevented store music from being seen as a useful marketing channel.
+This has prevented store music from being considered a useful marketing channel.
 But with digital streaming, this is changing.

-Moradi has spent a lot of time working with clothing retailer GANT and says GANT has a sophisticated approach to the music they play.
+Moradi says clothing retailer GANT has a sophisticated approach to music.
 When you build a brand, you also personify the sort of customer you want to appeal to.
 Through visual ads, you create the sort of person that your customers want to identify with.
-But according to Moradi, GANT really understands that by they can match the music to that same ideal person, and increase their customers’ desire to associate themselves with GANT.
+But according to Moradi, GANT understands that it can match the music to that same ideal person, and increase their customers’ desire to associate themselves with the brand.

 “They understand that music can create loyal customers” Moradi says.

 “What kind of mood do you want the customers to be in when they enter your store?
 With the right music, you can create that feeling the moment they enter the store” – Jasmine Moradi

 Obviously, the music you play has to match customers’ expectations.
 If you have a flower shop and people want to walk around and smell roses, you can’t play death metal.